jedwards1211/gitignore-fs/README.md

 const gitignore = new Gitignore()

-console.log(gitignore.ignores('node_modules')) // true or false depending on your config
+console.log(gitignore.ignoresSync('node_modules')) // true or false depending on your config
 ```

 # API